-Please complete and file your application by the deadline.
+Please complete and file your law school application by the deadline.
 It is recommended that you submit your application materials online through the Law School Admissions Council (LSAC) website.

 You can apply to more than one division, but be sure to indicate the ones to which you are applying.